System Settings

 Reboot the Gateway

-This option allows you to restart the gateway.
-Note that all unsaved changes will be lost.
+This option restarts the gateway.
+All unsaved changes will be lost during the reboot.

 - Click the Reboot button.